-- The Policy Bundle is part of the current MTP, Mobility 2045.
-It is a series of policies that can be implemented by local entities to achieve objectives that aim to improve our regional transportation system.
+- The Policy Bundle is part of the current MTP, Mobility 2045: 2022 Update, which includes a series of policies that can be implemented by local entities to achieve objectives that aim to improve our regional transportation system.

 - How does an agency get certified?

 - In order to gain access to these TDCs, agencies must apply and meet at least 50% of the policies for their respective agency type.
-There is an opportunity to qualify once a year.
-More information on how to get certified can be found here.
+In general, agencies may have an opportunity to qualify annually.
+Additional information information on how to get certified can be found here.

 - If an agency is certified to receive TDCs through the Policy Bundle, how long does it have to use the TDCs it is awarded?

 - Agencies will have one year from the time it is deemed eligible to program the TDCs to projects.
 After that time, any TDCs that are not programmed in the TIP or allocated to projects through a Call for Projects or funding initiative will be returned to the regional pool for reuse in the next year.
-Agencies will generally have 4 opportunities through the quarterly TIP Modification cycles to program their TDCs.
-In years that a new TIP is being developed, there may only be 3 cycles to enter projects.
+Agencies will generally have four opportunities through the quarterly TIP Modification cycles to program their TDCs.
+In years that a new TIP is being developed, there may only be three cycles in which to enter projects.

 - How long does an agency have to sign a project agreement when TDCs are involved?

-- Per State law, the agreement must be signed within 2 years of TDCs being awarded/assigned to a project.
-This agreement is with the North Central Texas Council of Governments (NCTCOG) and is in addition to a funding agreement that is executed with the Texas Department of Transportation (TxDOT).
+- Per State law, the agreement must be signed within two years of TDCs being awarded/assigned to a project.
+This agreement is with the North Central Texas Council of Governments (NCTCOG) and is separate from the funding agreement that is executed with the Texas Department of Transportation (TxDOT).

 - How do agencies initiate the agreement process?

-- Contact a member of the TIP team to initiate this process.
+- Contact a member of the Transportation Project Programming team to initiate this process.